 - Cream: heavy, whipping, or double cream, they all work.

-- Rum: any type of rum works, though gold or spiced are better in my opinion because they are mellower.
+- Rum: any rum works, though gold or spiced, are better because they are mellower.
 I use Captain Morgan spiced rum.
 Also, a rum essence or emulsion works, like LorAnn Rum baking emulsion or Cook's pure rum extract.

 The method is extremely easy and, since the truffles are coated in coconut, you don't have to worry about dipping them in melted chocolate, which is more laborious.